For National Poetry Month or any time of the year, read poetry daily to your kids. It doesn’t have to be poetry specifically written for kids either.

 I’m so happy about the Pocket Poetry app because my kids LOVE technology so tying in tech with poetry means poetry a chance of getting through.

 Sure enough, since we downloaded the app, JJ has been checking the day’s poem and if she likes it, reading it to me.
 YEAH!

-I’m using a small bucket for our poems.
+We’re using a small bucket for our poems of the day.
 Every day, I pick a poem to read to each child and let them keep it for the day.
 If they don’t like it, they return it to the bucket and get another.

 JJ is writing down poems she likes from the app.
 Hooray!

 Would this work for your family?
 Try it for a month like we are.
 April is a great time to do this because, as you know, it’s National Poetry Month.

 Download my "Can't Put 'Em Down" book lists for your kids ages 3 - 13.

 Also, I'll send you a bonus "23 Reasons to Read" printable poster!